 While everyone’s personal situation is different, we hope at least some of our practical tips and advice can help.

 We hope we have something to help everyone as regards how to afford Christmas.

-There are all kinds of reasons many of us struggle financially and looking for tips for living on a tight budget, all year round, but it can be especially when you have little to no money for Christmas presents, extra food, decorations and parties.
+There are all kinds of reasons many of us struggle financially and look for tips for living on a tight budget, all year round, but it can be especially when you have little to no money for Christmas presents, extra food, decorations, and parties.

 Job loss, new baby, illness, the reasons people can’t afford Christmas can be endless.

 You don’t need to tell everyone you can’t afford Christmas if you don’t want to, or think it will help.

 You just need to be creative and perhaps put some perspective on things and realise not everyone needs an expensive gift or even a gift at all.

 Even with little to no money for presents, you and your loved ones can still have a great Christmas.

 What to do if You Have No Money for Christmas Gifts

 There are all kinds of things you can do to help you afford the best possible Christmas.